Axia-Tech/AXIA-wiki/docs/general/glossary.md

 ## Watermark

-In AXIACoin's parachain messaging scheme, the _watermark_ is the minimum processed send-height of the receiving parachain.
-All messages on all channels that are sending to this parachain at or before the watermark are guaranteed to be processed.
+In AXIA's allychain messaging scheme, the _watermark_ is the minimum processed send-height of the receiving allychain.
+All messages on all channels that are sending to this allychain at or before the watermark are guaranteed to be processed.

-## AXIACoin Foundation
+## AXIA Foundation

 A Switzerland-based foundation that nurtures and stewards technologies and applications in the fields of decentralized web software protocols, particularly those that utilize modern cryptographic